philzook58/philzook58.github.io/_posts/2024-10-16-multiset_rw.md

 Hilbert basis is generating set of cone (positive ocminbation of vector) restriected to lattice points.
 Graver is positive orthant + linear equality + integer?

-I'm pretty confused on why Quine mcluskey has to do with grobner x^2 = x xbar + x = 1
+I'm pretty confused on why Quine mcluskey has to do with Groebner x^2 = x xbar + x = 1